lextrfolk1/service-manager/README.md

 Struo is a lightweight tool for managing local microservices during development.
 It provides a React-based web dashboard to start, stop, restart, view logs, and configure multiple Java/Python/Node/DB services from one place.

+**Cross-Platform Support:** Works on macOS, Linux, and Windows with platform-specific configurations.

 ---

 ## Features